-If you’re a dog owner, rescuer, or dog trainer who spends any amount of time with our team, you will be coached on the concept of “place,” otherwise known as your dog’s Off Switch.
+If you’re a dog owner, rescuer, or dog trainer who spends any amount of time with our team, you will be coached on the concept of our “Place Command,” otherwise known as your dog’s Off Switch.

 The goal with teaching your dog to hold a down/stay, one that specifically emphasizes a calm state of mind, is very similar to that of adopting a habit or practice of meditation in your own life.
 If you have a daily practice of patterning calmness, focus, and self control (deep breaths, pause, filter the information as FOR YOU), you will develop better responses to the events in your life – especially stressful ones.
 Without this mindfulness, most people experience anger, fear, anxiety, or reactivity.
 Through a practice of mindfulness, you can build the ability to call on a feeling, even if you don’t feel it in that moment, and a similar gift is ours to give our dogs.